lolipopshock/notion-safari-extension/README.md

         "Paper": "https://notion.so/xxx/xxxx"
     }
     ```
-3. On an arxiv page, use click the `safari2notion` service to add the paper to your Notion page.
+3. On an arxiv page, click the `safari2notion` service to add the paper to your Notion page.
     ![arxiv-example](images/arxiv-example.png)

 ## Read More